danielefongo/microscope/readme.md

 ### Lens

-A lens is used to retrieve or filter data (e.g. list of files or buffers) depending on the request and it can be piped into other lenses.
+A lens is used to retrieve or filter data (e.g., a list of files or buffers) depending on the request, and it can be piped into other lenses.
 It accepts a [lens spec](#lens-spec).

 Example: